vivoconference/vivo2020/README.md

     bundle exec jekyll start

-to obtain a local copy of the site running at `localhost:4000`
+to start a local copy of the site running at `localhost:4000`